Shaaali/identity-apps/docs/guides/fragments/manage-app/oidc-settings/access-token.md

 <br>

 #### User access token expiry time
-This provides the validity period of access token issued to a user in seconds.
+This provides the validity period of access tokens issued to a user in seconds.
 The default expiry time is 3600 seconds.

 #### Application access token expiry time
 This specifies the validity period of the access tokens issued to an application with the ``Client Credentials`` grant in seconds.